 So you find your key anchor tenants, and then you build around what their requirements are.
-That gives you impetus, that gives you people invested in the process, but you have to be careful that they don’t take over the portal or take over the digital workplace.
+That gives you impetus that gives you people invested in the process, but you have to be careful that they don’t take over the portal or take over the digital workplace.

 Then what happens is you start to understand these units that I talked about.
-What’s most important in your units.
+What’s most important in your units?

-When we built Nissan, years and years ago, the factories were very important.
+When we built Nissan years and years ago, the factories were very important.
 The locations and the factories and then the divisions.
-So if you were in one car division of Nissan, then your identity was associated with that division, with that factory and the function within the factory.
+So if you were in one car division of Nissan, then your identity was associated with that division, with that factory, and the function within the factory.

-And so a portal was built around that concept.
+And so, a portal was built around that concept.
 You can look at the organization and see how it’s structured.
 See how people work with each other.
 You have to understand how the organization works because you’re creating a workplace that facilitates that work.

 UPS is another example.
 UPS has a lot of independent businesses within it; an airline, for example.
 Those units work within themselves.
-And so you need to structure your portal and digital workplace, and your delivery of content around what those units are doing.
+And so, you need to structure your portal and digital workplace and your delivery of content around what those units are doing.
 The airline has unique needs that the rest of the units don’t care about.

 That’s how you start to figure out how to take your anchor tenants and your common services and structure a digital workplace to serve how the company is structured.
-Those are the first steps to me.
+Those are the first steps for me.

-At Base22 we typically say that digital transformation is not necessarily about technology.
+At Base22, we typically say that digital transformation is not necessarily about technology.
 It’s about people.
 How does that idea come into play in this topic of digital workplaces?

 It’s about adoption, right?
 The key element of a digital workplace is to get adoption.
 So that means that you have to get buy-in.